Is There a Difference Between Delegation and Dumping?

-The art of delegation is one of the most difficult and complex tasks a manager can perform.
-It is the most critical managerial task for the organization and yet it eludes most managers.
+Helping employees become more productive is often associated with delegation.
+So, let’s take a journey into ‘delegation land.’
+We often outline what the person needs to do, tell them to do it, and naively call it delegation.
+The art of delegation is one of the most challenging and complex tasks a manager can perform.
+It is the most critical managerial task for the organization, and yet it eludes most managers.
 Why?
-Because it is a multi-step process, that requires assessment, execution on the part of two people, accountability and the genuine investment of time.
-But, the most common manager response to delegating is, ‘I can do it faster myself’.
+Because it is a multi-step process that requires assessment, execution on the part of two people, accountability, and the genuine investment of time.
+The most common manager response to delegating is, ‘I can do it faster myself.’
 Haven’t we all said that?
-So in reality, under the delegation banner, we have true delegation, over delegation, under delegation, micro delegation and dumping.
+In reality, under the delegation banner, we have proper delegation, over delegation, under delegation, micro delegation, and dumping.
 Let’s focus on the last category – dumping!

-Challenge #1 - Assess the personality type of the employee involved in the delegation.
+Challenge #1: Assess the personality type of the employee involved in the delegation.

 Break the task down into realistic, manageable parts.
-Often, we delegate (dump) the whole task at one time.
-If this is a new task, (and it generally is) the effect can be overwhelming.
-The employee can take too long to do the task, and/or makes too many mistakes.
-Employee confidence can be at risk relying too much on other staff, or taking too much of the manager’s time.
-If the employee does not immediately excel at the newly delegated task, the manager will often be disappointed, which compromises manager confidence.
+We often delegate (dump) the whole task at one time.
+If this is a new task (and it generally is), the effect can be overwhelming.
+The employee can take too long to do the task and/or makes too many mistakes.
+Employee confidence can be at risk over relying on other staff or taking too much of the manager’s time.
+If the employee does not immediately excel at the newly delegated task, the manager will often be disappointed, compromising manager confidence.
 Further delegation is stopped.
-In reality, the manager has not delegated properly.
-But the employee pays the price – lack of manager confidence.
-This justifies, in the manager’s mind, why they cannot delegate.
-So you see where this is going!
+In reality, the manager has not appropriately delegated.
+But the employee pays the price resulting in a lack of manager confidence.
+In the manager’s mind, this result justifies why the manager cannot delegate.
+So, you see where this is going!

-Managers play a key role in the delegation process.
-You MUST decide if you are willing to efficiently invest the time necessary to make the delegation process a success.
+Managers play a critical role in the delegation process.
+Managers MUST decide they are willing to efficiently invest the time necessary to make the delegation process a success.
 In Challenge #2, the manager must break the task down.
-Then, in Challenge #3, the manager must hold both himself and the employee to a timely delegation process with timelines and expected outcomes.
-This may seem obvious!
-However, true delegation is a manager’s time investment in the employee.
+Then, in Challenge #3, the manager must be accountable and hold the employee accountable for expected outcomes and timelines.
+This step may seem obvious; however, proper delegation is the manager’s time investment in the employee.
 Sadly, many managers feel that the time it takes to teach someone a new task could be better spent doing the job themselves.
 And here is where the delegation process breaks down.
 Invest time in your employees now to learn the task, or you will pay the price later when you, the manager, are doing too much of your employees’ work.
 It’s your choice.

 Managers must be accountable to the employee to help them learn the new task and make them delegation ready.
 Employees must be willing to accept the responsibility of delegation – to perform the task at 100%.

-Without this mutual accountability, delegation becomes dumping, and the magic bullet called delegation will never hit the target.
+Without this mutual accountability, delegation becomes dumping, and the magic bullet called delegation will never hit the target

 If you're looking to see how to inspire change at your organization to help solve the delegation challenge, we invite you to download our change management case study.